dy/spect/readme.md

 > value = ref( init? )

-_Ref_ is the foundation for _state_, except for it does not support functional setter and it emits updates on every set.
-Used as foundation for other effects.
+_`ref`_ is the foundation for _`state`_ and other observables, except for it does not support functional setter and it emits updates on every value set.

 ```js
 let count = ref(0)